jamiebradford123/HipHopMusicQuiz/README.md

 - Timer- add a quiz timer to increase the difficulty of the quiz and reduce the likelihood of someone searching up the answers
 - Difficulty settings- provide the option of choosing Easy, Medium or Hard questions to make the quiz more interesting for the user and keep them on the site for longer
+- Leaderboard - allowing users to compare their scores with others on the site

 ## Testing